 Optically pumped probes possess high sensitivity and precision in magnetic field measurements.
-However, when the magnetic field direction is at 90° or 0° to the probe's optical axis, the probe's sensitivity is at its lowest, creating dead zones.
+However, when the magnetic field direction is at 90 or 0° to the probe's optical axis, the probe's sensitivity is at its lowest, creating dead zones.
 These dead zones can lead to decreased measurement accuracy, data discontinuity, and limited application range (Zhou et al., 2024).
-To address this issue, we employ a multi-probe system and automatic switching software.
-By using multiple optically pumped probes installed at different angles to cover various magnetic field directions, and designing an automatic switching software, the system can automatically select the optimal working probe based on the current magnetic field direction.
+To address this issue, we employ a multiprobe system and automatic switching software.
+By using multiple optically pumped probes installed at different angles to cover various magnetic field directions and designing an automatic switching software, the system can automatically select the optimal working probe based on the current magnetic field direction.
 This approach avoids the dead zones of the probes, ensuring continuous and reliable measurements.
-The hardware setup of the three-probe system is shown in Figure 4.